aws/aws-iot-device-sdk-embedded-C/README.md

 	- Set `AWS_IOT_ENDPOINT` to your custom endpoint.
 This is found on the *Settings* page of the AWS IoT Console and has a format of `ABCDEFG1234567.iot.us-east-2.amazonaws.com`.

-	- Set `ROOT_CA_CERT_PATH` to the path of the root CA certificate downloaded when setting up the device certificate (or Provisioning Claim for Fleet Provisioning) in [AWS IoT Account Setup](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta#aws-iot-account-setup).
+	- Set `ROOT_CA_CERT_PATH` to the path of the root CA certificate downloaded when setting up the device certificate in [AWS IoT Account Setup](#aws-iot-account-setup).

-	- Set `CLIENT_CERT_PATH` to the path of the client certificate downloaded when setting up the device certificate (or Provisioning Claim for Fleet Provisioning) in [AWS IoT Account Setup](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta#aws-iot-account-setup).
+	- Set `CLIENT_CERT_PATH` to the path of the client certificate downloaded when setting up the device certificate in [AWS IoT Account Setup](#aws-iot-account-setup).

-	- Set `CLIENT_PRIVATE_KEY_PATH` to the path of the private key downloaded when setting up the device certificate (or Provisioning Claim for Fleet Provisioning) in [AWS IoT Account Setup](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta#aws-iot-account-setup).
+	- Set `CLIENT_PRIVATE_KEY_PATH` to the path of the private key downloaded when setting up the device certificate in [AWS IoT Account Setup](#aws-iot-account-setup).

 ### Build Steps